PBertinJohannet/Mona/test/gadts/HigherKinds.md

     (RS i) -> Left True,
     (RP b) -> Left 1;
 ```
->>>TypeError : could not generalize the types : Bool Int at fileName 21:1 at fileName 21:14
+>>>TypeError : Found no matching substitution for 'a -> 'n at fileName 21:1